Resources for Insurance Agencies

 We have put together a list of actions you should consider as a guide to stimulate your thinking and planning.
 While it is not an exhaustive list, we hope it is helpful for your preparations.

-There are four groups you should communicate with regarding your plans, and who you should have a plan for communicating with in the event of a partial or total closure of your office:
+There are three groups you should communicate with regarding your plans, and who you should have a plan for communicating with in the event of a partial or total closure of your office:

 Even if you become ill, or your entire office must close due to quarantine, insurance clients will still have car accidents, fires, tornadoes and the need for policy changes, etc. How will you get these things accomplished?
 Possibilities include: